keptn/keptn.github.io/content/docs/0.5.0.beta/manage/service/index.md

 ---
 title: Service
-description: Learn how to onbaord your own service in Keptn.
+description: Learn how to onboard your own service in Keptn.
 weight: 30
 keywords: [manage]
 aliases: